Combating the Memory Walls: Optimization Pathways for Long-Context Agentic LLM Inference: Quantization

+As discussed earlier, MXINT is the de-facto quantization for weights, whereas we now exposed a search space for using either MXINT or MXFP for \Cref{subsec:act_quant}.
+Also, we have to consider various precision setups and hardware design parameters (e.g., tile sizes, load/write sizes).
+We then established a co-design framework to conduct such explorations supported by PLENA's multi-fidelity simulators, as shown in \Cref{fig:PLENA_overview}.
+It is worth noting that our co-design can run at different fidilities as illustrated in \Cref{fig:PLENA_overview}, but we choose to run at the transactional-level, unless specified otherwise, for both reasonable speed and good fidelity. \Cref{tab:design_space} shows the search space and its related constraints.
+Our search space considers a range of arithmetic types for A/KV, including MXINT and MXFP, as well as different precision configurations.
+The result can provide an asymmetrically quantized PLENA accelerator design upon completion of the search.

-To automate finding optimal hardware design and quantization parameters, we propose to employ active learning for design space exploration (DSE).
-We also provide capability for investigating the trade-offs between optimizing different objectives, such as maximizing accuracy, while minimizing latency and area.
-For this, we employ multi-objective Bayesian optimization (BO), which allows exploring the Pareto frontier in an active manner.
+To automate finding the optimal hardware design and quantization parameters, we propose to employ active learning for design space exploration (DSE).
+We also provide the capability for investigating the trade-offs between optimizing different objectives.
+For this, we employ multi-objective Bayesian optimization (BO) in BOTorch, which allows exploring the Pareto frontier in an active manner.
+In our case, the objective function has three components: accuracy, latency, and chip area: $\mathbf{f} = \big[ f_\text{accuracy}(\cdot), f_\text{latency}(\cdot), f_\text{area}(\cdot) \big]$.
+The exploration method also accounts for constraints by applying rejection sampling to discard invalid or infeasible candidates.
+This avoids unnecessary, costly objective evaluations and accelerates convergence of the search.
+We first conduct experiments on \llamaTiny{} to enable rapid iteration, and then extend our evaluation to \llamaIIISmall{}.
+The results are described in Section~\ref{subsec:co_design}.

-BO is a framework for optimising non-differentiable functions~\cite{shahriari2015taking}.
-Multi-objective BO searches for optimal points in the design space that minimize a multi-objective function $\mathbf{f}$, i.e.~$\mathbf{f}(\mathbf{x}_*) = \min_\mathbf{x} \mathbf{f}(\mathbf{x})$.
-In our case, the objective function has three components: perplexity, latency, and chip area: $\mathbf{f} = \big[ f_p(\cdot), f_l(\cdot), f_a(\cdot) \big]$. $\mathbf{f}$ is modelled with a multi-output Gaussian Process, which keeps track of the predictive mean and uncertainty for all points~$\mathbf{x}$ in the design space.
-BO selects which candidate to evaluate next, such that uncertainty is reduced globally, but also comes back to regions with high predictive mean to further improve upon the previous points with favorable outcomes.
-BO scales to high-dimensional spaces~\cite{wang2016bayesian, liu2020gaussian}, supports both discrete and continuous search variables~\cite{balandat2020botorch, deshwal2021bayesian, daulton2022bayesian}, and doesn’t impose limiting restrictions on the properties of the objective $\mathbf{f}$.
-Its model of the global posterior also facilitates interpretable analysis of the search results.
-Hence, this setup yields a flexible and informative framework for automating DSE.

-We base our DSE implementation on the Optuna package~\cite{akiba2019optuna} and conduct experiments with a BOTorch sampler and a tree-search sampler.
-With BOTorch ~\cite{balandat2020botorch} sampler we treat the design space as continuous during posterior modelling, but discretize the points proposed by BO for evaluating concrete design choices.
-We also test an alternative of using the Tree-Structured Parzen Estimator~\cite{watanabe2023tpe}, often used for discrete spaces.